absalomedia/wasabi/README.md

 ## What's Wasabi?

 Wasabi is a Websocket based tool, built using Composer &amp; Ratchet to expose data on a Prestashop ecommerce build.
 It's somewhat beta as well so expect gremlins but not dragons.
 Mostly tested with 1.5.6.x builds but also experimentally tested with 1.6.x.
 It's somewhat PSR-4 compliant as well.
+All database related details should be placed inside a .env file in the root directory, increasing security of the app & moving it towards 12 Factor compliance.

 ## Installation